nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Deletes the student at the specified `INDEX`.
 * The index must refer to the index number shown in the displayed students list.
 * The index number must be a positive number: 1, 2, 3…
+* Duplicate and multiple indexes are not allowed.

 Examples: